 The information provided in this handbook is intended to supplement the USC Catalogue.
-The 2023-2024 Catalogue can be found online at http://catalogue.usc.edu.
+The 2024-2025 Catalogue can be found online at http://catalogue.usc.edu.

 PART ONE ADVISEMENT AND GUIDANCE 3

 PART TWO DEGREE REQUIREMENTS 9

 PART THREE FUNDING & SUPPORT 20

 PART FOUR CITIZENSHIP & LIFE AT ANNENBERG 33

 PART FIVE SCHOOL OF COMMUNICATION ADMINISTRATION 38

 APPE NDICES

-I. The Five-Yea ar Track 43
+I. The Five-Year r Track 43

 II.
 The Qualifying Exam 46

 III.
 Qualifying Exam Checklist 52

 IV.
-Dissertation Prospectus Structure
+Dissertation Prospectus Structure 53

-V. Stipend Distribution Schedules 55
+V. Dissertation Formats 55

 VI.
-Direct Deposit 61
+Stipend Distribution Schedules 56

 VII.
-Health Insurance & Health Care 62
+Direct Deposit 60

 VIII.
-External Fellowships 64
+Health Insurance & Health Care 61

 IX.
-Reimbursements for First Year Students 66
+External Fellowships 63

-Χ. Using Concur for Reimbursements 67
+X. Using Concur for Reimbursements 65

 XI.
-Tips for Submitting Receipts 74 75
+Tips for Submitting Receipts 72

 XII.
-International Students
+International Students 74 75

 XIII.

 XIV.
-Annenberg Research Groups

 XV.
-Campus Groups and Resources

 XVI.
+Campus Groups and Resources Other Useful Links

+XVI.
 XVII.
-2023-2024 ACGSA Officers
+82 84

+AVII.
+ZUZ4-ZUZ5 AUG5A UIIICERS

-The 2023-2024 Annenberg Doctoral Student Handbook supersedes previous Doctoral Student Handbooks.
+The 2024-2025 Annenberg Doctoral Student Handbook supersedes previous Doctoral Student Handbooks.
 A student's curricular requirements are linked to the Handbook in use at time of acceptance to the program.
 Any student may elect to adopt program requirements detailed in later versions where indicated.
 Students may use either the requirements from their entry year or from a later year, but they cannot combine the two.